meetuparchive/swarm-animation/README.md

 1. from inside the repo directory, run `yarn install`

 ## Building the project
-  `grunt` or `grunt compile` builds the sass. `dist/animation.css` is then available for use in your project.
+  `grunt` or `grunt compile` builds the sass. `dist/animation.css` and `dist/swarmAnimation.js` are then available for use in your project.

+  `grunt test` compiles the test js and starts a webserver at `localhost:8888`.
+  More about tests in the testing section.

   `grunt docs` compiles the sass and builds the docs for the `gh-pages` branch.
+  `grunt local-docs` compiles the sass and builds the docs, but does not push to `gh-pages`.
+It starts a webserver locally.
+  More about docs in the Documentation section.

 ## Development
 ### css
    The sass files live in the root of `src/` for now.
    `animation.scss` imports sass partials for different responsibilities as the project grows.
-   Future partials will be made for opacity, loaders, entering/leaving, scale, transorm for example.
+   Future partials can be made for opacity, loaders, entering/leaving, scale, for example.

 ### js
-   The `src/js/lib.js` file will contain javascript functions that you can use in your js to run certain animations/apply css based on user interaction.
+   The `src/js/swarmAnimation.js` file will contain javascript functions that you can use in your js to run certain animations/apply css based on user interaction.
    Add to this file if you want to add javascript that should apply classes on click, change, load, etc.
    Anything added will need to be tested.
 See (Testing)